 Public cord blood banks collect, process and store donated cord blood units for unrelated (allogeneic) haematopoietic stem cell transplants.
 This is the standard treatment for haematological malignancies (such as leukaemia)

-and non-malignant disorders (immune deficiencies, haemoglobinopathies and metabolic disorders).1 These donated units are listed on international donor databases like BMDW (Bone Marrow Donors Worldwide), accessible by Transplant
+and non-malignant disorders (immune deficiencies, haemoglobinopathies and metabolic disorders).1 These donated units are listed on international donor database like BMDW (Bone Marrow Donor Worldwide), accessible by Transplant Centres worldwide.

 Public cord blood banking remains SCBB’s priority and key focus.
 Donating cord blood to a public cord blood bank, such as the SCBB, increases the probability of finding a stem cell match for the patient, offering hope and a chance of a cure.